gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Run workflow for an instance.
+[instance] is required.
+This is the name or id of an instance [workflow] is required.
+This is the name or id of a workflow By default the provision phase is executed.
+Use the --phase option to execute a different phase.
+The available phases are start, stop, preProvision, provision, postProvision, preDeploy, deploy, reconfigure, teardown, startup and shutdown.
 ```

 #### instances scaling